Kottoi Station: Etymology

 The origin of the area name Kottoi has been addressed in various media, particularly as a station name which is difficult to read by Japanese standards.
 There are two ideas about the origin of the place name.
-The first comes from the regional way for expressing the word cow (牝牛, meushi) as kottoi.
+The first comes from the regional way of expressing the word cow (牝牛, meushi) as kottoi.
 The second comes from an inlet which faces the Sea of Japan known as Kotoe (琴江, kotoe).
 It is also said to mean "a robust cow that will bear a heavy load".